sleep researchThe sleep stack: 7 supplements that actually work

 L-theanine is an amino acid found almost exclusively in green tea.
 It crosses the blood-brain barrier and promotes alpha wave activity — the neural state associated with relaxed alertness.
 This is distinct from sedation: theanine does not knock you out; it quiets cognitive noise.

-Clinically, 200mg L-theanine reduces sleep onset latency and attenuates stress-induced sleep disruption.
-It is particularly useful for men who struggle with racing thoughts at night.
-The combination with magnesium is synergistic — theanine works on the cognitive side of sleep resistance; magnesium handles the neurological excitability side.
+Clinically, 200mg L-theanine reduces sleep onset latency and dampens stress-induced sleep disruption.
+It is especially useful for men with racing thoughts at night.
+The combination with magnesium is synergistic.
+Theanine works on the cognitive side of sleep resistance.
+Magnesium handles the neurological excitability side.

 Dose: 200mg, 30–60 minutes before bed.
 No tolerance development observed.